Raccoon-he/Billionaire-Dashboard/README.md

 ## Getting Started

-- **Installation**: Clone the repository and install dependencies using `pip install -r requirements.txt`.
+- **Installation**: Clone the repository and install dependencies using `pip install -r requirement.txt`.
 - **Launching**: Run the dashboard by executing `python app.py` and navigate to `http://127.0.0.1:8050/` in your web browser.

 ## Dashboard Features